CraftMesh: High-Fidelity Generative Mesh Manipulation via Poisson Seamless Fusion: Introduction

+Existing generative mesh editing methods can be broadly categorized into two principal paradigms: score distillation sampling (SDS)-based approaches and multi-view diffusion (MVD)-based approaches.
+SDS-based methods~\cite{li2024focaldreamer, barda2024magicclay} optimize geometry using SDS losses and better retain the original structure, but they lack multi-view consistency, often producing oversimplified or distorted results.
+MVD-based methods~\cite{chen2024generic, barda2025instant3dit, li2025cmd} synthesize multi-view edits followed by a reconstruction step, but fail to preserve the geometry and texture of the original model.

-To address these challenges, we propose an novel methodology that harnesses the capabilities of generative large models by reframing editing tasks as generative processes.
-We introduce an \textbf{image editing–mesh generation–seamless fusion} framework that fully capitalizes on the strengths of 2D generation models for image editing and 3D generation models for high-quality mesh generation.
-Specifically, we edit the image, generate 3D content for the edited region, and integrate the generated mesh into the original model.
-The principal challenge lies in ensuring both geometric and textural consistency between the generated mesh and the original model.
+To overcome these limitations, we harness the capabilities of generative models by reframing editing tasks as generative processes.
+We introduce an \textbf{image editing–mesh generation–seamless fusion} pipeline that fully leverages the strengths of 2D models for image editing and 3D models for high-quality mesh generation.
+The framework edits the rendered image of the target region, generates high-quality 3D content consistent with the edited view, and finally integrates the generated geometry and texture into the original mesh.
+However, a central challenge is achieving seamless geometric and textural consistency between the generated mesh and the source model.

+Classical Poisson Mesh Editing \cite{yu2004mesh} operates in the coordinate domain but suffers from two fundamental limitations.
+First, incompatible connectivity—when transferring gradients from another mesh, this requires an unrealistic one-to-one vertex correspondence.
+Second, incompatible gradients—gradients in the coordinate domain are discontinuous at boundaries.
+SeamlessNeRF \cite{gong2023seamlessnerf} and GaussianStitching \cite{gao2025towards} blend radiance fields via Poisson-based optimization but cannot be directly applied to meshes with explicit surfaces.
+Directly solving the Poisson equation in 3D volumetric space incurs a computational complexity of $O(n^3)$, making it computationally expensive.